push42/fivem_dashboard/README.md

 ![Project Image](https://i.ibb.co/r7X8n1q/banner0101.gif)

 > This is a project where I am developing a personal Admin Dashboard.
-It's a great place for me to learn and practice my PHP, HTML, CSS, JavaScript, and Database management skills.
+It's a great way for me to learn and practice my PHP, HTML, CSS, JavaScript, and Database management skills.

 ---